QuICC/QuICC-Solver/Components/Transform/src/Fft/Chebyshev/LinearMap/Projector/README.md

 w = \texttt{D2Y1} \cdot v.
 $$

-So, how de we add a new operator?
+# Adding a new operator
 The procedure to follow to define and test a new operator is:

 1. Implement new operator (for example copying an existing operator and modifying it)
 2. Add the operator to `Components/Transform/src/Fft/Chebyshev/LinearMap/Projector/CMakeList.txt`
-3. Text the operator
+3. Test the operator

 See below for some details.

-## Example: D2Y1 operator
+# Example: D2Y1 operator

 The ```D2Y1``` operator was created modifying the (slightly simpler) ```D1Y1```operator.
 See comments in `D2Y1.cpp` and `D2Y1.hpp`.
 The subtelty is that the $w$ coefficients are not obtained directly from the differential operators, but are obtained as follows:
 $$